ks-dm/human-centred-office-lighting/README.md

 </a>

 # CAD
-Ive included relevant STEP files and parts lists in case you want to build the skylights detailed in the [report](doc/Human_centred_office_lighting.pdf)
+Ive included relevant STEP files and parts lists in case you want to build the skylights and interface detailed in the [report](doc/Human_centred_office_lighting.pdf)

 ## Skylights
 ![Skylight](doc/img/Skylights.png)